Hi, I'm Cristina Marie

 Experiencing a low period in life brings out people’s true colors.
 Unfortunately, for us, that meant seeing sides of people around us that we never expected to see.

-Although there were a few that helped bring us light during this time, the bad apples are the ones who ruin it for all.
+Although there some amazing souls around us that helped bring us light during this time, the bad apples are the ones who ruin it for all.

 Selfishness, greed, jealousy, drama, small- mindedness.

-It was by far the lowest point in my life – it was very lonely and disappointing in many ways.
-Each day, I had to smile and try to find silver linings, but as the time went on, it proved to be harder and harder.
+It was very lonely and disappointing in many ways.
+Each day, I had to force a smile and try to find silver linings, but as the time went on, it proved to be harder and harder.

-We continued to hold each other – a little tighter each day.
+We continued to hold onto each other – a little tighter each day.

 We held onto the thought of how much stronger this was going to make us, how exciting our future was going to be.